 Donald E. Artz is an Administrative Staff Assistant IV.
 He coordinates resolution of sponsored program post-award activities, as well as accounts receivable/collections and award closeout activities.
 He develops and ensures integrity of research-related data management systems and information, and supervises input, training and preparing research activity metrics and statistical reports for campus management.
 He administers institutional funds designated for research support and monitors institutional research compliance and risk.
 He is the college's RF Sponsored Programs Focus Group representative, representing ESF's interests in sponsored program administration, Oracle business system development, and Internal Controls with the Research Foundation of SUNY.
 He works closely with the Vice Provost, the Provost and the Director of Sponsored Programs in development of annual budget plans for the research activities of the College.

 Susan E. Benoit is a Senior Staff Assistant.
-Her responsibilities include coordinating proposal submissions for a subset of the faculty that includes members of the Departments of Environmental and Forest Biology and Paper and Bioprocess Engineering as well as the National Heritage Program; training on pre- and post-award procedures; preparing expenditure and budget reports; assisting with post-award activity; award closeouts; project technical report monitoring; and maintaining and disseminating information on potential sponsors.
+Her responsibilities include coordinating proposal submissions for a subset of the faculty that includes members of the Departments of Chemistry; Environmental and Forest Biology; Landscape Architecture; as well as the National Heritage Program; training on pre- and post-award procedures; preparing expenditure and budget reports; assisting with post-award activity; award closeouts; project technical report monitoring; and maintaining and disseminating information on potential sponsors.

-Lisa Schwabenbauer is a Sponsored Programs Assistant I. Her responsibilities include coordinating proposal submissions for a subset of the faculty that includes the McIntire-Stennis Program, members of the Department of Forest and Natural Resources Management, and Administration; preparing expenditure and budget reports and assisting with post-award activity
+Lisa Schwabenbauer is a Sponsored Programs Assistant I. Her responsibilities include coordinating proposal submissions for a subset of the faculty that includes the Departments of Environmental Studies; Environmental Resources Engineering; Forestry and Natural Resource Management; Sustainable Construction Management and Engineering; as well as the Adirondack Ecological Center, the Outreach Office; and Administrative accounts including Graduate Studies, ESF College Foundation and the McIntire-Stennis program; preparing expenditure and budget reports and assisting with post-award activity.

 Donna B. Follett is an Administrative Staff Assistant II.
 She maintains data on ORP and Research Foundation information systems and prepares expenditure/budget reports that facilitate the post-award account activities of faculty salary recovery, cost-sharing and certification of salary distribution, as well as ESF's data coordination of the USDA NIFA's REEport and CRIS systems.
 She assists with campus-wide training in ORP-related systems as needed.
 She also designs, maintains and implements ORP's web presence.